 - At about 100 minutes, the story seems to drag on endlessly.

-On the positive side, a handful of the supporting characters are quite funny, while La Bruce makes great use of pop songs to accompany the action – which mostly consists of people talking at the camera while reminiscing about down-on-his-luck former sex star Bruce (played by La Bruce himself).
+On the positive side, Super 8½ features a handful of humorous supporting characters, while La Bruce makes great use of pop songs to accompany the action – which mostly consists of people talking to the camera while reminiscing about down-on-his-luck former sex star Bruce (played by La Bruce himself).

 And who was this Bruce guy?

-Yet, for those willing to sit through it, Super 8½ offers several creative moments – e.g., an explicit (and bizarre) sex scene featuring Bruce and a driver whose car he steals (other sex scenes in the film, however, are a big yawn) – and some quirky, funny supporting performances, most notably those of Stacy Friedrich and Christeen Martin as incestuous lesbian sisters (I think).
+Yet those willing to sit through Super 8½ will just as likely be amused by a few clever bits – e.g., a weird, explicit sex scene with Bruce and a driver whose car he steals (the film’s other sex scenes are a big yawn) – and by Stacy Friedrich and Christeen Martin’s incestuous lesbian sisters (?).

-Super 8½ (1995).
-Direction & Screenplay: Bruce La Bruce.
-Cast: Bruce La Bruce, Stacy Friedrich, Mikey Mike, Nicholas Davies (a.k.a.
-Klaus von Brücker), Christeen Martin, Kate Ashley, Scott Thompson, Mike Gibb.
+Cast: Bruce La Bruce.
+Stacy Friedrich.
+Mikey Mike.
+Nicholas Davies (a.k.a.
+Klaus von Brücker).
+Christeen Martin.
+Kate Ashley.
+Scott Thompson.
+Mike Gibb.